fractaldotbox/ddevkit/README.md

 ⚠️ This is preview alpha version under active development
 ## For developers
-- Current approach is to focus on storybook, `pnpm --filter storybook storybook`
+- Current approach is to focus on storybook, run `pnpm --filter storybook storybook`
-  - so we identify key challenges and make sensible architecture decisions e.g. graphql
+  - to identify key challenges and make sensible architecture decisions e.g. graphql
 - end-goal is to make each of them copy-paste ready code
   - to be extraced into registry for shadcn cli work